Alert

 What watercraft is allowed?

 Standup paddle boards, canoes, and kayaks are allowed.
+Wind surfing will be allowed on a trial basis for 2024.
 Waders and belly boats are not allowed.
 Click here for the current rules and regulations.

 Can I bring my own paddleboard, kayak or canoe?

-Yes, it will need to pass an aquatic invasive species inspection before launching.
+Yes, it will need to pass an aquatic nuisance species (ANS) inspection before launching.
 All watercraft must be cleaned, drained, and dry before access will be allowed.

 What safety equipment is required for my watercraft?